ianjchiu/Cascor/README.md

                  output_change_threshold, stats, weight_multiplier=1, test_function=None, test=False, restart=False)
 ```

 In this case, we create our network by initializing the unit_type, output_type, and dataloader, and we call the constructor.
+In tester.py we are evaluating the network on Morse code, as done in Fahlman's paper on RCC.